 The original format of the documents is either HTML or PDF.
 The conversion of the documents into Google Doc format is essential to the steps completed during each Data Burst.
 The HTML formatted documents are converted by copying and pasting the text into a blank Google Doc.
 The majority of the documents gathered are in PDF format, which requires a more complex conversion process.
 The PDF documents must be downloaded, converted to a Microsoft Word Document (which requires specific software), uploaded to Google Drive, and then opened as a Google Doc.
 Once the documents have been converted into the Google Doc format, the direct links are incorporated to the shared spreadsheet for the Teams to access.
 However, both conversion methods generate spelling and formatting inconsistencies which must be corrected manually.
 Manual correction may include “auto spell check,” image removal, border removal, and/or hand-typing documents in full.
 When spelling and formatting has been completed on the documents, it is labeled as “Cleaned” for Teams to recognize.

 The deep read is the part of the process which all Policy Track team members are trained to complete during a Data Burst.
 The review and coding, or “deep read,” of the documents following the CPHLR protocols is the main step of the data analysis process.
-The deep read includes the analysis and mark-up of the documents and the entering of binary variables pertaining to the inclusion of “in-scope” topics.
+The deep read includes the analysis and mark-up of the documents and the entering of key details and binary variables pertaining to the inclusion of “in-scope” topics.
 The marked-up document provides the Track leaders and the Quality Assurance (QA) team members with important information and creates a track record of the logged binary variables.

 Each Data Burst includes the deep read of the COVID-19 state documents released following a procedure intended to review, analyze, and code them as accurately as possible.
 Each Burst Team Lead hosts a regular, weekly meeting with their team for a 90-minute Data Burst.
 The Data Bursts are completed in a team-setting in order to provide a group space for the deep reads and to reinforce the community’s bond.
 It has been found that the analysis of these complex documents is most successful when individuals can actively communicate.